 “I’ll never manage that.
 I’ve never done that before.”

 “What will people think if I fail?”

 “Compared to so and so, I’ve got no chance.”

-“What if I fail and end up with nothing?”
+“What if I fail and end up worse off than I was?”

 Don’t let nagging thoughts set you right back to where you started.
 Stop the negative self talk in its tracks before it stops you.